 This frees you from manually configuring that information on the device, and shields you from needing to reconfigure the device when any of that information changes.
 A variety of services OIT provides require your client to support DHCP.

-We normally recommend but do not require using DHCP for clients attached via OIT Ethernet Service while they are attached on their home networks.
+We normally recommend but do not require using OIT DHCP Service for clients attached via OIT Ethernet Service while they are attached on their home networks.
 (Equivalently, we normally recommend but do not require using DHCP for use of OIT Static IP Service.)

 Clients attached via OIT Ethernet Service outside their home networks must use DHCP to obtain OIT Mobile IP Service.
 If the client does not have a properly-functioning DHCP client, it will not be able to use OIT Mobile IP Service.